Loading

 Whitbourne Hall is a grade II* listed neo-Palladian country house located outside the village.
 The hall is divided into private residences, but is hired out for private receptions, business conferences and group tours.

-Whitbourne Court by the church was once the summer home of the Church of England Bishop of Herefordshire, Francis Godwin, who wrote the first book of science fiction, entitled The Man in the Moone, which was published in 1638.
+Whitbourne Court by the church was once the summer home of the Bishop of Herefordshire, Francis Godwin, who wrote a story called The Man in the Moone, published posthumously in 1638, which has been considered by some critics to be one of the earliest works of science fiction.

 See also